grzhmelek/weather-logger/README.md

 # weather-logger

-Hi!
-So, Android application to save weather conditions for current location is done.

-It was developed with Kotlin, using Android Jetpack with some components:
+Application was developed with Kotlin, using Android Jetpack with some components:
 - Android KTX for Kotlin usage itself,
 - AppCompat to preserve key app functionality,
 - Navigation for navigation between fragments,